Annual General Meeting 2020

 Have held this position for three years and previously held same on ASTC (VIC) Committee.
 Valuable experience in the position gained over time.

 Proposed: Janet Taylor

 Seconded: David Cross

 I have been a member of the ASTC since 1993, first joining ASTC(NSW).
 I have served on the committee for almost as many years.
-During my time with the both societies and the committees I have performed many roles, some of them challenging and all of them enjoyable, as they gave me the opportunity to explore technical communication areas that I never would have encountered in my work.
+During my time with both societies and the committees, I have performed many roles, some of them challenging, and all of them enjoyable, as they gave me the opportunity to explore technical communication areas that I never would have encountered in my work.
 I would like to remain as a member of the committee as there is still so much we can learn - collectively.